A Brief History of the Bible Institute @ Raiwaqa

 On February 21, 2017, the Bible Institute at Raiwaqa officially opened as a full-time two-year program.
 Initially, the school met at the church building for the Raiwaqa Church of Christ at the corner of Bryce Street and Grantham Road (hence, the name Bible Institute at Raiwaqa).
 The school was incredibly grateful for having that facility as a place to launch the program.
 However, in July 2017, the Lord opened up a door for the school to lease its own facility.
 In August 2017, the school officially moved its operations to its present location at 39 Nayau Street, Samabula, Suva.

 Since beginning the program, BIR has been privileged to train a number of wonderful students from Fiji and the South Pacific.
 On Saturday, November 3, 2018, we were pleased to have our first graduation.
 Five students graduated during that first ceremony.
 Four were from Fiji and one student was from the Solomon Islands.
 We were joined for that first graduation by Denny Petrillo (President of Bear Valley Bible Institute) and Ron Butterfield (elder for the Henderson (TN) Church of Christ which oversees Jason Pierce’s work in Fiji).
-Since that time, we have had two more graduating classes in 2019 and 2020.
-In total, BIR has graduated fifteen students.
-Twelve are from Fiji, two from the Solomon Islands, and one from Pohnpei (an island in Micronesia).
+Since that time, we have had four more graduating classes from 2019-2022.
+In total, BIR has graduated twenty students.
+Fifteen are from Fiji, two from the Solomon Islands, two from Samoa, and one from Pohnpei (an island in Micronesia).

 In addition to our full-time program, we have recently been blessed with the opportunity to start a couple of part-time programs.
 The first program is a Congregational Leadership Certificate that we offer for Christians living in the Suva area who are interested in studying but unable to commit to the full-time program due to work and family requirements.
 This program offers four courses a year (for a total of three years).
 It meets one night a week and is directed by Emosi Sailo (a 2018 graduate and member of the BIR teaching faculty).
 This program was launched in December 2019 and has enjoyed great participation.